kekscode/promcon2017-notes/README.md

 ## Schedule

-The schedule can be found [here][2] and will be linked in the following notes.
+The schedule can be found [here][2] and all abstracts from the various talks will be linked in the notes.

 ## The conference in general